joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/02 - Content - Design Thinking/md/01 - Stanford d.school - Design Thinking Method Guide.pdf.md

-Here's an example of a description that appears under a link.

-30 MIN READ || This presentation by the Institute of Design at Stanford takes you through different methods of creative thinking, brainstorming, engaging your group and audience, and demonstrating and evolving your ideas.
+This presentation by the Institute of Design at Stanford takes you through different methods of creative thinking, brainstorming, engaging your group and audience, and demonstrating and evolving your ideas.

 Credit: [Hasso Plattner, Institute of Design at Stanford](https://en.wikipedia.org/wiki/Hasso_Plattner)